snaylix/House-prices-prediction/README.md

 # House-prices-prediction

-## 01 Initial condition and motivation
+## 01 Initial motivation
-Having recently started working in proptech, I started exploring options on how machine learning and data analytics may help to get a thorough understanding of the real estate market and provide automated and reliable solutions.
+Having recently started working in proptech, I want to get a thorough understanding of the real estate market.
+I seek to explore options on how machine learning and data analytics may be of use in developing automated and reliable solutions for classical real estate problems.
 As a first step, I plan to build a house prices prediction model.
 Armed with the Ames Housing dataset I set myself to work ...

 ## 02 EDA